Veams/documentation/methodology/css/introduction/methodology__cssIntro.md

 [//]: # ({{#wrapWith "grid-row"}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-12"}})

-# CSS: Introduction
+# Introduction

-## The section outlines how to Veams to write CSS classes for clarity, maintainability, scalability.
+## The section outlines how to use Veams to write CSS classes for clarity, maintainability, scalability.

 ### Veams uses BEM-style class naming with Regions, Components, and Utilities.

-### Despite using BEM style class names, Veams class naming have a few notable differences to BEM.
+### Although Veams uses BEM style class names, it has a few notable differences to BEM.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})